 Here is the snippet of Dockerfile to create the above image: –

-The above command will build a new Image with name my_nginx and daemon consider ‘latest’ tag as it is not specified and check the current working directory for Dockerfile.
+The above command will build a new Image with the name my_nginx, and the daemon considers the ‘latest’ tag as it is not specified and check the current working directory for Dockerfile.

-- It will download ubuntu image first and run an intermediate container using ubuntu Image
+- It will download an ubuntu image first and run an intermediate container using ubuntu Image

 - Update the ubuntu image and commit a new intermediate Image and remove the intermediate container.